-If one or both of your number plates have been lost or destroyed, you'll need to visit a service centre and report it.
+If one or both of your number plates have been lost or destroyed, you'll need to visit a Service NSW Centre and report it.

-If one or both of your number plates have been stolen, before visiting the service centre, report the matter to the NSW Police Force and obtain a COPS Event Number.
+If one or both of your number plates have been stolen, before visiting a service centre, report the matter to the NSW Police Force and obtain an Event Number.

 When you visit the service centre, you'll need to surrender your plate(s) if you have them, and receive new ones.
-Please be aware that the replacement plates won't be exact copies of your previous plates.
+The replacement plates won't be exact copies of your previous plates.

-- Gather the required documentation and your remaining plate(s).
+- Gather the required documents and your remaining plate(s).

 - If you'd like to have your new plates re-issued with your previous plate number, you'll need to make a request in writing to myPlates.
 You must meet specific requirements, including a waiting period of 6 months.
-After that time, myPlates will assess the circumstances and make a decision on whether to grant permission for the re-issue.
-For more information visit the myPlates website or call 13 17 58.
+After that time, Transport for NSW will assess the circumstances and make a decision on whether to grant permission for the re-issue.
+For more information, visit the myPlates website or call 02 9433 1600.

 - Please bring the necessary tools and screws with you if you'll be picking up plates for the vehicle you're driving.
 Operating a vehicle without number plates is illegal.